andrewcooke/ParserCombinator.jl/README.md

-* Although the "feel" and "end result" of the library are similar to other parser combinator libraries (the grammar types handled are as expected, for example), one could argue that the matchers are not "real" combinators (what is written be the user is a graph of types, not a set of recursive functions, even if the final execution logic is equivalent).
+* Although the "feel" and "end result" of the library are similar to other parser combinator libraries (the grammar types handled are as expected, for example), one could argue that the matchers are not "real" combinators (what is written by the user is a graph of types, not a set of recursive functions, even if the final execution logic is equivalent).